zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 * "Root Name Servers"
 * "Test Type" - "undelegated test" or "normal test".

-### Prerequisite

-The *Child Zone* name must be a valid name according to "[Requirements and normalization of domain names in input][Requirements and normalization]".

 ### Test procedure

 1. If the *Child Zone* is the root zone (".") then output empty set and exit